gama-platform/gama-platform.github.io/wiki/Statements.md

   * `mirrors` (any type in [list, species]): The species this species is mirroring.
 The population of this current species will be dependent of that of the species mirrored (i.e. agents creation and death are entirely taken in charge by GAMA with respect to the demographics of the species mirrored).
 In addition, this species is provided with an attribute called 'target', which allows each agent to know which agent of the mirrored species it is representing.
   * `neighbors` (int): (grid only), the chosen neighborhood (4, 6 or 8)
   * `neighbours` (int): (grid only), the chosen neighborhood (4, 6 or 8)
+  * `parallel` (any type in [boolean, int]): (experimental) setting this facet to 'true' will allow this species to use concurrency when scheduling its agents; setting it to an integer will set the threshold under which they will be run sequentially (the default is initially 20, but can be fixed in the preferences).
+This facet has a default set in the preferences (Under Performances > Concurrency)
   * `parent` (species): the parent class (inheritance)
   * `schedules` (container): A container of agents (a species, a dynamic list, or a combination of species and containers) , which represents which agents will be actually scheduled when the population is scheduled for execution.
 For instance, 'species a schedules: (10 among a)' will result in a population that schedules only 10 of its own agents every cycle. 'species b schedules: []' will prevent the agents of 'b' to be scheduled.
 Note that the scope of agents covered here can be larger than the population, which allows to build complex scheduling controls; for instance, defining 'global schedules: [] {...} species b schedules: []; species c schedules: b + world; ' allows to simulate a model where the agents of b are scheduled first, followed by the world, without even having to create an instance of c.
   * `skills` (list): The list of skills that will be made available to the instances of this species.
 Each new skill provides attributes and actions that will be added to the ones defined in this species